jayantur13/GraphQL-Country-API/README.md

 `"devStart": "nodemon server.js"`

 # Querying using GraphQL
 ## Example 1.
-Get data of all countries
+Returns a list of all countries
 ```
 {
     getcountries {